 Luca Manzi is a fourteen year old boy while the Northern Italy Republic of Salò is governed by the Fascists.
 Luca becomes a partisan but after the end of the war he is disappointed because ...
 See full summary »

 Teresa Ann Savoy,

 Florentine is a young, beautiful and passionate woman with a desire for love.
 Feeling abandoned by her husband's impotency, she searches for outside affection and seduction within brief, ...
 See full summary »

-With one of their fathers recently deceased and the other hardly there, fate brings fifteen-year-old Paul and fourteen-year-old Michelle together in a chance encounter.
-Instant friends, the...
+With one of their fathers recently deceased and the other hardly there, fate brings together fourteen-year-old Michelle, a young orphaned girl (Anicée Alvina) who has been taken in by her ...
 See full summary »